 Should you receive a PCN (parking fine) and believe that you are not liable to pay the charge, you can appeal your penalty charge notice online, by email or in writing to: Parking Services, Maidstone Borough Council, PO Box 249, Maidstone, Kent ME16 8BQ.

-A valid reason must be given, include as much information/evidence as you can.
+A valid reason must be given, and include as much information/evidence as you can.

 If payment is not made within 28 days, the registered keeper of the vehicle will be sent a 'Notice to Owner'.
 This advises that there is further 28 days to pay the PCN in full (no discount) or make a formal written representation to the Council.

 If a formal appeal on the Notice to Owner is declined, a Notice of Rejection will be sent to the registered keeper with additional documents to appeal further at the Traffic Penalty Tribunal.
 An Independent Adjudicator will review the case and make a final decision which is binding on behalf of the person appealing and the Council.